Omkar-Pomendkar/mern-blogs/frontend/README.md

 20) Create routes and controllers to write function Logic don't forget to import it routes folder and then also import it in app.js
 21) Signup API Route
+22) Exported user and added it into database
+23) making use of try and catch to handle error
+24) Now we will hash the password in the database
+25) NOw we are making use of middleware to check the errors